iotaledger/iota-wiki/shimmer/docs/introduction-docs/docs/explanations/node_software.md

 ---
-description: Hornet is an EDF-supported community node written in Go.
-Bee is an IOTA Node implemented by the Foundation and written in Rust.
-We recommend using Hornet since it has several optional features that are not implemented in Bee.
+description: Node software is the backbone of the IOTA and Shimmer networks.
 image: /img/logo/preview.png
 keywords:
   - Node
   - Hornet
-  - Bee
   - Golang
-  - Rust
   - explanation
 ---

 # Node Software

-The node software is the backbone of the IOTA and Shimmer networks.
+Node software is the backbone of the IOTA and Shimmer networks.
 Individual nodes run the software to help maintain the state of the ledger through peer-to-peer communication.
 Nodes are also entry points to the network for users.
 The node software implements the core protocol that defines the network rules.

 ## Hornet